Wobblyyyy/Pathfinder2/docs/14_calibration.md

 quick PSA on calibrating your motors, the right way.

-The basic premise of motor calibration is that you should test a singular motor, have it spin forwards, and make sure it actually spun forwarads.
+The basic premise of motor calibration is that you should test a singular motor, have it spin forwards, and make sure it actually spun forwards.
 If it didn't, try inverting the motor.

 After you've calibrated each motor individually, try testing all four at